finos/legend/CONTRIBUTING.md

 - https://github.com/finos/legend/tree/master/website
 - https://finosfoundation.atlassian.net/wiki/spaces/FDX/pages/844759075/Using+Docusaurus+recommended
 - https://docusaurus.io

-**Note:** [The documentation build script](https://github.com/finos/legend/blob/master/scripts/build-site.sh) can be configured to pull in and include files from GitLab repositories housing modeling documentation into the GitHub pages/Docusaurus-powered site.

 ## 4. Contribute issues: identify bugs, suggest new features, and provide feedback on prioritization
 View the prerequisites and steps to report an issue in GitHub.